-Policy DP352: Nature conservation
+Policy DP35: Nature conservation

 Development proposals must take account of their impact on local biodiversity and identify appropriate mitigation measures to safeguard or enhance attributes of ecological importance and deliver biodiversity net gain.
-Where appropriate, P Proposals should seek to minimise impacts on biodiversity and maximise benefits from use of appropriate measures such as conserve the local natural environment by retaining, protecting, enhancing and linking existing wildlife habitats having regard to the North Somerset Green Infrastructure Strategy, by incorporating retained habitats sensitively into the development through appropriate design, and by ensuring that such retained and enhanced habitats are managed appropriately.
+Proposals should seek to minimise impacts on biodiversity and maximise benefits from use of appropriate measures such as ensuring that new buildings and spaces are designed to incorporate features to support and encourage wildlife (such as bat boxes, swift bricks, nest boxes and hedgehog corridors through fences), retaining, protecting, enhancing and linking existing wildlife habitats having regard to the North Somerset Green Infrastructure Strategy, incorporating retained habitats sensitively into the development through appropriate design, and by ensuring that such retained and enhanced habitats are managed appropriately.
 Where necessary, longer term management will be achieved through suitable planning conditions or planning agreements.

-Sites of international and national importance
+Sites of international and national importance:

-Development which would have an adverse impact on identified sites of international importance (which include Special Areas of Conservation (SAC).
-Special Protection Areas (SPA) and Ramsar sites) will not be permitted.
+Development which would have an adverse impact on identified sites of international importance (which include Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites) will not be permitted.
 Development proposals will need to meet Habitat Regulations Assessment requirements including, where necessary, the need to address recreational pressures and air quality issues.